ccmucdenver/ccm-docs/docs/examples.md

 # Examples

+##  A simple example batch job with Python on Alderaan

+Prepare your python code, say `hello.py` with the line

+    print('hello')

+and your batch script, say `hello.sh` in the same directory

+     #!/bin/bash
+     #SBATCH --job-name=hello
+     #SBATCH --partition=math-alderaan
+     #SBATCH --time=1:00:00            # Max wall-clock time 1 hour
+     #SBATCH --ntasks=1                # number of cores
+     python hello.py

+Then submit it

+    sbatch hello.sh

-## Batch job with Tensorflow on GPU
+## Batch job with Tensorflow on GPU using Singularity

 Prepare two files as follows.